-Credit risk
+(c) Credit risk

-Credit risk is the risk of a financial loss to the Group if a counterparty of a financial asset fails to meet its contractual obligations.
-The Group's exposure to credit risk arises mainly from receivables from customers.
+Credit risk is the risk of a financial loss to the Group and the Company if a counterparty of a financial asset fails to meet its contractual obligations.
+The Group's and the Company's exposure to credit risk arises mainly from receivables from customers.

 Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis through the review of receivables ageing.
-At reporting date, there were no significant concentrations of credit risk other than disclosed in Note 7.
+At reporting date, there were no significant concentrations of credit risk.

-The maximum exposure to credit risk for the Group is the carrying amount of the financial assets shown in the statements of financial position.
+The maximum exposure to credit risk for the Group and the Company is the carrying amount of the financial assets shown in the statements of financial position.

-Liquidity risk
+(d) Liquidity risk

-Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they fall due.
-The Group's exposure to liquidity risk arises principally from trade and other payables and borrowings.
+Liquidity risk is the risk that the Group and the Company will not be able to meet its financial obligations as they fall due.
+The Group's and the Company's exposure to liquidity risk arises principally from trade and other payables and borrowings.

-Cash flow forecasting is performed by monitoring the Group's liquidity requirements to ensure that it has sufficient liquidity to meet operational, financing repayments and other liabilities as they fall due.
+Cash flows forecasting is performed by monitoring the Group's and the Company's liquidity requirements to ensure that it has sufficient liquidity to meet operational, financing repayments and other liabilities as they fall due.

-Liquidity risk (continued)
+(d) Liquidity risk (continued)